thomasgauthier/csm-hf/README.md

 }
 ```

-### Training Process

-The model uses a two-stage autoregressive architecture:

-1. **Backbone (Inter-frame Processing)**:
-   - Processes the entire sequence of frames
-   - Each frame represents a combined embedding of all codebooks
-   - Handles long-range dependencies between utterances

-2. **Decoder (Intra-frame Processing)**:
-   - Processes a single frame at a time
-   - Generates 32 codebooks sequentially (1 semantic + 31 acoustic)
-   - Each codebook is treated as a token in the sequence

 Training leverages compute amortization techniques:
-- The zeroth (semantic) codebook is trained on all frames
+- The backbone is trained on all frames
-- The remaining codebooks (1-31) are trained on only `amortization_ratio` of the frames
+- For the decoder, loss is calculated only for `amortization_ratio` of all frames
 - This significantly reduces memory usage while maintaining quality

 To train the model: